-People collaborating at a table with laptops
+Two people collaborating at a table with laptops, chargers, and tea cups.

 Get Started with the ACUE Learning Lab Today!